georgepaul171/Research-Project/bpd/1June/results/analysis.md

 2. **Uncertainty Quantification**:
    - More accurate uncertainty estimates for predictions
-   - Better handling of parameter uncertainty
-   - Improved confidence intervals for feature importance
+   - Improved confidence intervals

 3. **Feature Selection**:
    - More robust feature selection through better posterior exploration
-   - Helps identify truly relevant features by exploring the full parameter space
-   - Reduces sensitivity to initialization

 ### 5.2 Limitations and Concerns
 1. **Computational Cost**:
-   - HMC is significantly more computationally expensive than basic EM
+   - HMC is more computationally expensive than basic EM
    - The current implementation shows high rejection rates in later iterations
-   - May not be necessary for all features, especially those with clear linear relationships
+   - May not be necessary for all features, eg those with clear linear relationships

 2. **Implementation Complexity**:
    - Added complexity to the model architecture